 Brook Trail (yellow blazes)

-- The trail begins by the large stone fireplace just to the left of the Panorama chairlift.
+- The trail begins to the right of the large stone fireplace, which is just to the left of the Panorama chairlift.
 Most of the trail climbs steadily through a mature woodland, but you will cross ski trails several times, moving from one side of the woods to another.
 You will come to a junction near the top, meeting the Saddle Trail, which is blazed white.
 Take a right to continue on the Brook Trail to the top of Mount Gunstock.
-If you follow the trail to the left, it will take you to the top of Mount Belknap via the blue trail.
+If you follow the trail to the left, it will take you to the top of Mount Belknap via the Blue Trail.

 Overlook Trail (orange blazes)

-- Distance to Gunstock summit is 3.6 miles, approximately 2 hours.
+- Distance to Gunstock summit is 3.2 miles, approximately 2 hours and 20 minutes.

 - Follow Round Pond Trail out of the main parking area.
 Trail is blazed orange and red for the first .9 miles.
-Follow just past a hair pin turn where the Overlook Trail will be on the right.
+Follow just past a hairpin turn where the Overlook Trail will be on the right.
 The trail descends a little, crosses a brook and climbs steadily through the forest.
-Turn right onto the Saddle Trail to the top of Mount Gunstock.
+Turn right onto the Saddle Trail to the top of Gunstock Mountain.